Geoffrey Kondo: Career

 A youth product of his local club US Camon, Kondo began his senior career with them in 2021 in the Régional 1.
 On 22 June 2022, he transferred to Dunkerque in the Championnat National.
 He made his senior and professional debut with Dunkerque in a 3–0 Coupe de France win over SC Fouquières on 8 October 2022.
 On 31 June 2023 he joined Furiani-Agliani on a season-long loan in the Championnat National 2.
 On 30 January 2025, he extended his contract with Dunkerque until 2028.

+On 27 January 2026, Kondo signed a three-and-a-half-year contract with Cercle Brugge in Belgium.

 Personal life

 Born in France, Kondo is of DR Congolese descent.